The Soldier's Details

 John Duggin was selected in Singapore to work on Burma-Thai Railway with ‘D’ Force V Battalion, departing by train on 17 March 1943.
 Read further about this Force.

-From Thailand he was selected with Aramis to sail to Japan.
+From Thailand he was selected to sail on ‘Aramis’ to work in Japan.

 Read about the journey of Aramis